orca-zhang/ecache/README_en.md

 > `ecache` is an upgraded version of the [`lrucache`](http://github.com/orca-zhang/lrucache) library

-- Bottom layer is the most basic `LRU` implemented with native map and `node` that stores double-linked lists (the longest not visited)
+- Bottom layer is the most basic `LRU` implemented with native map and double-linked lists (the longest not visited)
    - PS: All other versions I implemented ([go](https://github.com/orca-zhang/lrucache) / [C++](https://github.com/ez8-co/linked_hash) / [js](https://github.com/orca-zhang/ecache.js)) in leetcode are solutions beats 100% submissions.
 - Second layer includes bucketing strategy, concurrency control, and expiration control (it will automatically adapt to power-of-two buckets to facilitate mask calculation)
-- Layer 2.5 implements the `LRU-2` ability in a very simple way, the code does not exceed 20 lines, directly look at the source code (search for the keyword `LRU-2`)
+- The 2.5 layer implements the `LRU-2` ability in a very simple way, the code does not exceed 20 lines, directly look at the source code (search for the keyword `LRU-2`)

 ### What is LRU